erinvdoyle/tarot/README.md

 # Introduction

 Welcome to Tarot Card of the Day, where the mystic meets the whimsical.
 This fully responsive, interactive website is designed to enchant its visitors with a daily dose of tarot wisdom.
 Its punchy vector images and bright color scheme keep the look and feel light-hearted and fun, while the 44 different cards in the Tarot Draw section provide a surprise factor and breadth of content to encourage return visits.
 The Quiz offers an opportunity to test one's knowledge and learn more about the meaning of the cards.
-This site intends to give the visitor a fun distraction (one might say a cosmic GPS for life's little questions) from their day, one tarot card at a time.
+This site intends to give the visitor a fun distraction (one could say a cosmic GPS for life's little questions!) from their day, one tarot card at a time.

 # Table of Contents
 - [Project](#project)